WE ARE NOMURA

 Until now, Ichikawa has worked on various projects centered on entertainment, tourism, and commercial facilities.
 The development of the Seibu Chichibu Ekimae Onsen Matsuri no Yu, which is a complex hot spring facility, is particularly impressive.

-Ichikawa: A customer asked me to build a facility adjacent to a station, so I participated in the project from the very beginning.
-At times, I was involved in details such as product planning and logo concept design, and I was able to see the products on the storefront on the opening day.”
+Ichikawa: "The client approached us about building a facility adjacent to the station, so we got involved in the project from the very beginning.
+In many cases, planners gradually move away from projects once the plans have been solidified, but on this occasion we were involved in the finer details, such as product planning and logo concept design, and were able to see the products on display in the store on the opening day."

 In this project, I came into contact with Japanese culture by chance.
 It is said that he was able to work on it with interest and was able to demonstrate his true ability.